-Q: Have there been any times when you’ve wanted to quit?
+Q: Have there been any times when you’ve wanted to give it all up and quit?

 A: I recently went through a 4 month phase this year where I didn’t even want to pick up my camera.
 Due to personal circumstances, I felt like I had lost interest.
-I went back to Ibiza and my love for photography came back.
+I went back to Ibiza and my love for photography came back to me.

 Q: Was photography your first career choice?